Links

 Visit the links below to the school's order pages on the My Clothing website.

-• A sky blue polo shirt, navy blue jumper and black trousers are the main elements of the Lower & Middle Schools, and Year 10 uniform.
+• A sky blue polo shirt, navy blue jumper and black trousers are the main elements of the Lower & Middle Schools.

 Year 11 Uniform:

-• A white shirt (long or short sleeve), school tie, black jumper, black blazer and black trousers are the main elements of the Year 11 uniform.
+• A white shirt (long or short sleeve), school tie, black jumper, black blazer and black trousers are the main elements of the Year 10 and Year 11 uniform.

 Year 10 and 11 Uniform